The University of Kent, Canterbury, Kent, CT2 7NZ, T +44 (0)1227 764000

-David Haney is an architect with professional experience in historic building conservation, primarily on the US East Coast.
-His academic interests have always focussed on relationships between architecture and landscape.
+David Haney is trained as an architect and has several years of professional experience in the US.
+His research interests have always focussed on relationships between architecture and landscape.

-His recent book, "When Modern was Green: Life and Work of Landscape Architect Leberecht Migge", is based on five years of research work undertaken while living in Berlin.
+His book, "When Modern was Green: Life and Work of Landscape Architect Leberecht Migge" (Routledge: 2010) was honoured (2013) with the prestigious Elisabeth Blair MacDougall Award by the Society of Architectural Historians (US), as an outstanding work on landscape history.
 This study is primarily a biography of the most important landscape architect for German modernism, Leberecht Migge (1881-1935), but it is also an introduction to several intersecting fields from the period, relatively undocumented in English language literature.
 Most significantly, this is the first study in English to reveal the importance of ecological thinking within German modernism.
 Haney's study shows that the roots of modernist philosophies are more complex than often thought, drawing upon varied sources such as alternative communities and international settlement movements.
 All of these phenomenon maintain contemporary relevance, connections that Dr. Haney is now exploring in his current research.

-He has taught previously at Newcastle University (UK), The University of Pennsylvania (Philadelphia, US), and Yale (US).
-While at Newcastle he was a member of the Tectonic Cultures Research Group, and Chair of the School Library Committee.back to top
+Dr. Haney has taught previously at Newcastle University (UK), The University of Pennsylvania (Philadelphia, US), and Yale (US).

 Published research includes: